Laos: Anti-Corruption Laws Key to Economic Development

 Moreover, the UK Bribery Act also introduces an offence for legal persons who do not have an internal policy to prevent corruption.
 Companies conducting business in the United Kingdom must implement and define adequate procedures to prevent any act of corruption to someone associated with the company.

-Last year, the vice president of Laos, along with the prime minister, addressed these issues and warned both officials and private sector operators against bribery and violating anti-corruption legislation.
-This year, the government's commitment to fighting corruption has been reiterated several times.
+The Vice President of Laos, along with the Prime Minister, has addressed these issues and warned both officials and private sector operators against bribery and violating anti-corruption legislation.
 Accordingly, the past year has seen Laos making progress, and it is encouraging to observe that the political discourse is in line with the facts.
-The Corruption Perceptions Index of Transparency International and Laos' progress shows that Laos has been addressing this matter, and the country's removal from the Grey List is certainly a positive signal.
-However, although Laos has made some inroads, it still has a way to go to achieve its objectives.
+The country's removal from the Grey List is certainly a positive signal.
+However, although Laos has made some inroads, the Corruption Perceptions Index of Transparency International still has a way to go to achieve its objectives.

 Despite the fact that these mechanisms remain untested, investors have shown they are willing to register their entities or conduct their business in Laos, albeit with a degree of caution; particularly in respect of regulatory compliance with corruption legislation.
 In effect, it is easy to fall within the scope of the law, but it is difficult to foresee how local authorities will interpret the law.
 In addition, Lao laws are rarely translated into English, and so foreign investors should seek the advice of legal counsel in the country who are aware of the laws, business practices and, most importantly, the potential legal and regulatory pitfalls.